 Once you have scheduling turned on, it is very easy to use.
 You’ll find it under “Manage” in the left navigation.
 TSheets project/job-based or shift-based scheduling can be managed from both the browser and the mobile app.
 In the mobile app, you can view and edit the full schedule, as well as add and assign something to anyone.

-TSheets has world-class support with a robust knowledge base.
+TSheets has world-class support with a robust knowledge base, and if you choose this time tracking app, you should use it liberally.
 There is chat support.
 I was able to get help on a Sunday.
 Most companies have the chat on the lower right corner of your screen.
 TSheets has it on the left, so look there, or you might miss it.